pawel-kuznik/project-tool/README.md

 Notably, the repository requires access to `@pawel-kuznik/iventy` package as well as it's a dependency of this repository.

-If you are prospective recruiter or a team lead interested in hiring the author of this repository, just shoot me a message and access can be arranged :)
+If you are a prospective recruiter or a team lead interested in hiring the author of this repository, just shoot me a message and access can be arranged :)

 ## Basic usage